Higher Order Array Methods

 The input array,

-is passed as the argument for the functionfindEven
+arris passed as the argument for the functionfindEventhe result will be stored inevenElementsvariable.The

 The even elements from the array are being filtered(a copy is returned) and the original array is unchanged.